sabotage-linux/sabotage/README.md

 * Packages may have a `deps.host` section listing further packages required on the host.

-The only tested cross-compile setup is a Sabotage host that has the same packages installed as the ones you wish to compile.
+The only supported cross-compile setup is using a Sabotage host that has the same packages installed as the ones you wish to compile, but it was also successfully used on non-sabotage hosts.

 If you intend to cross-compile only packages written in C, the choice of the version of your cross-compiler is not important.
 If you however intend to